-Often known as window restrictors or window opening control devices (WOCDs), Angel Ventlocks® are the choice of many window manufacturers all over the world and we have solutions for sliding and gliding, single and double hung sash windows.
+Often known as window restrictors or window opening control devices (WOCDs), Angel Ventlock® are the choice of many window manufacturers all over the world and we have solutions for horizontal sliding and hung windows.
 In addition, we have versions for OEM factory-fitting and retrofittable devices for installers or the homeowner.

 This specification establishes the installation, safety, performance, and labelling requirements for devices intended to address the risk of injury and death associated with accidental falls from windows by children five years old and younger.
 All Angel Ventlock® have passed ASTM rigorous testing standards.
 Most restrictors haven’t.

-To comply with ASTM F2090-2008, 2010 and 2017 regulations, you have to fit two SIngle-action devices OR one Dual-action device to your window.
+To comply with ASTM F2090-21 regulations, if you have hung windows, you are need to fit a pair of our Single-action devices.
+If you have a horizontal sliding window you need to fit one of our Dual-action devices to your window.
 This is because focus group testing has shown a child can overcome one Single-action device if fitted on its own, but not two when fitted together.
-Similarly, a child cannot overcome one Dual-action device.
+Similarly, the testing concluded a child cannot overcome one Dual-action device.

-So, if you are fitting Angel Ventlock® to a vertically sliding sash window (Single or Double-Hung) you will require a pair of single-action devices from our range.
-Single-action devices require only one operation to operate the device.
+So, if you are fitting Angel Ventlock® to a vertically sliding hung window (Single or Double-Hung) you will require a pair of single-action devices from our range.
+Single-action devices require only one operation to operate each device.

-If you are fitting an Angel Ventlock® to a horizontal sliding sash window, you will require a Dual-action device.
+If you are fitting Angel Ventlock® to a horizontal sliding window, you will require a Dual-action device.
 Dual-action devices require two simultaneous operations to operate the device.

-Yes, we designed the three versions of Angel Ventlock®, Retrofit (Standard, Shallow and Flat Bend) Single action devices for exactly that purpose.
-Sold as a pair, you fit one either side of the window to comply with ASTM F2090-2008, 2010 and 2017.
+Yes, we designed the three versions of Angel Ventlock™ Retrofit (Standard, Shallow and Flat Bend) Single action device for exactly that purpose.
+Sold as a pair, you fit one either side of the window to comply with ASTM F2090-21

 Please go here to view the options.